Skip to content

 openapi:

-shadow_api_logging: true # log undeclared paths even when openapi-path is disabled
+shadow_api_logging: true # log undeclared paths even when openapi-path-not-in-spec is disabled

 Global field reference